 How does cash on delivery work?

-Cash on delivery can be integrated into any business model as a payment method that allows the customer to pay for items after delivery.
+Cash orders through COD can be integrated into any business model as a payment method where the customer pays for items after delivery.
 The seller takes responsibility for the risk of non-payment and does not receive any upfront payment, allowing them to operate without a bank account.

 Cash on delivery can be accomplished in two ways: for a full refund of the amount paid, retailers can return the money to the customer when they collect their order; alternatively, they can charge a small fee to cover credit card fees and extra costs.
 Cash on delivery can be done by courier, online shopping or in retail stores and allows you to order your products and receive them at your doorstep without having to do the payment upfront.
 In addition, this reduces fraud, as you will be paying for the goods once they are delivered to you.